Would you drive 20 minutes out of your way to save $5 on a $15 calculator?

 Compare that to a second scenario in which you did not buy the ticket in advance, but when you arrive at the theater, you discover you had lost a $10 bill on the way.
 Would you still buy a movie ticket?

 Even though they have the same value, only 46% of those who lost the ticket were willing to buy a replacement, while 88% of those who lost the equivalent amount in cash were willing to buy a ticket.
-In the first case, the participants reported that they felt they were paying $20 for the movie because they were withdrawing additional money from their entertainment budget while in the other, the lost money came out of an overhead budget.
+In the first case, the participants reported they felt they were paying $20 for the movie because they were withdrawing additional money from their entertainment budget while, in the other, the lost money came out of an overhead budget.

 By contrast, at work we’re often willing to transfer budget from one category to another.
 For example, if your travel budget is down to zero but you need to visit an important client, it’s likely that you can use available funds from the third-party consulting budget instead.
 The impact on cash flow is the same.